To celebrate International Women’s day 2020

 I did.
 Feel guilt that is…

 For being a girl.
 From the moment I first performed magic in public I was treated differently.
 I will never forget how I was immediately spoken down too, felt up, followed by men (with their children) trying to make me notice them and persuade me to give them my phone number.
-How I was told in my first year of performing – in front of children – that it would be nice to hear how I sounded when I orgasmed (I was told this as the man speaking those vulgar words extremely loudly in a dingy bar stroked the small of my back)!
+How I was told in my first year of performing – in front of children – that it would be nice to hear how I sounded when I orgasmed.
+I was told this in a dingy bar as the man who loudly spoke those vulgar words stroked the small of my back!
 These are just a few of the reasons why as soon as I began my journey into close up performance I put a halt to it, permanently!

 I just couldn’t face trying to be taken seriously as a female magician performing magic for “adults” when I was being treated so unkindly and sexualised for essentially, being a girl.
 Looking back now I wonder why I was made to feel so uncomfortable and why those men thought it was ok to speak to me this way!?

 I can’t answer for the guys, but my short answer is I was young.
 I didn’t have the life experience nor the confidence to ignore or respond appropriately to the comments or actions.
 I didn’t have the ability to just walk away without it effecting me and getting upset.
 So I did what anyone would expect me to do, I walked away and delved into kids magic instead.
 It appeared to be an ideal environment allowing me to avoid sexism, uncomfortable situations and a safe place where I could develop as a performer without being judged or treated differently for being a girl by adults – mostly men.